Fundamentals

 Units: 3-0-9

 Reviews the contributions of energy systems to global greenhouse gas emissions, and the levers for reducing those emissions.
 Lectures and projects focus on evaluating energy systems against climate policy goals, using performance metrics such as cost, carbon intensity, and others.
 Student projects explore pathways for realizing emissions reduction scenarios.
 Projects address the climate change mitigation potential of energy technologies (hardware and software), technological and behavioral change trajectories, and technology and policy portfolios.
 Background in energy systems strongly recommended.
-Students taking the graduate version complete additional assignments and explore the subject in greater depth.
+Students taking the graduate version explore the subject in greater depth.
 Preference to students in the Energy Studies or Environment and Sustainability minors.

 1.068 Nonlinear Dynamics and Turbulence